 The Church’s liturgical season of Christmas is one of its shortest, but also one of its most unique.
 Within it is the eight-day celebration of the Lord’s Nativity — known as the Christmas octave — as well as other feasts pertaining to the manifestation that Jesus is Lord of the nations.
 And there are feasts of several saints, many of whose stories contain special significance to the season.

 The configuration of the calendar relative to the season of Christmas is a bit complex.
 It always begins on the solemnity of the Nativity of the Lord — Dec.
-25 — and ends on the feast of the Baptism of the Lord, roughly three weeks after Christmas.
+25 — and ends on the feast of the Baptism of the Lord, a movable feast roughly three weeks after Christmas.

 In the U.S., Dec.
 25 is always a holy day of obligation.